metalsmith/metalsmith.io/src/step-by-step/index.njk.md

 ```

 That gives us the metadata properties and the content we'll use in our template and some markdown to convert into an HTML fragment, leaving us ready to apply the layout.
-We've also got the `layout` property, which tells metalsmith-layouts which template to apply from our _layouts/_ directory.
+We've also got the `layout` property, which tells @metalsmith/layouts which template to apply from our _layouts/_ directory.

 ---